Trapani–Birgi Airport: Military use

-In September 2025 it was announced that Trapani-Birgi will become home to a global F-35 training base, conceived as a twin facility of the existing F-35 training centre at Luke Air Force Base in Arizona.
+In September 2025 it was announced that Trapani–Birgi will become home to a global F-35 training base, conceived as the first pilot training centre for the Lockheed Martin F-35 Lightning II outside the United States.
+The facility is expected to include advanced training infrastructure, and initial training capability is anticipated by late 2028, with full operational status projected by mid-2029.